JoergHolz/LocalAdmin/README.md

 3. Move it to the root of your webserver where all your other project are

-4. Depending on the settings of your vhost, there may be a need of some changes.
+4. Depending on your vhost settings, there may be a need of some changes.
 The document root of LocalAdmin is /htdocs.
 If you want to move the folder htdocs somewhere else, read below [Extending LocalAdmin](#11-extending-localadmin)

 5. Open settings.php in localadmin/application/config and find the following configurations: